 Barber asserted that cities, and the mayors that run them, offer the best new forces of good governance.
 Why cities?
 Cities already occupy the commanding heights of the global economy.
 They are home to more than half of the world’s population, a proportion which will continue to grow.
 They are the primary incubator of the cultural, social, and political innovations which shape our planet.
 And most importantly, they are unburdened with the issues of borders and sovereignty which hobble the capacity of nation-states to work with one another.

-Eileen Haring Woods worked alongside the Founder, Dr Benjamin Barber as the Executive Director for the Global Parliament of Mayors Project, and Interim Chair of the GPM Consultative Committee devloping the 2017 convening in Stavanger, Norway September 24 - 26.
+Eileen Haring Woods worked alongside the Founder, Dr Benjamin Barber as the Executive Director for the Global Parliament of Mayors Project, and is currently a member of the GPM Consultative Committee devloping the 2017 convening in Stavanger, Norway September 24 - 26.

 Global Parliament of Mayors Project Planning Session 19 September 2014.
 Amsterdam

 Produced by Eileen Haring Woods in collaboration with the City of Amsterdam and the G4 mayors

 of the Netherlands.